 As to whether AV receivers are better than separates or vice versa, that remains a debate.
 The AV receiver and Separates debate divides music lovers into two distinct groups.

-Those that buy and use receivers and are loving the all in one solution, and the diehards of separates who love the flexibility it gives them.
+Those that buy and use receivers and are loving the all-in-one solution, and the diehards of separates love the flexibility it gives them.

 Why Choose Separates?